 The airport provides sightseeing rides - a particular joy during foliage time.
 For more timid souls, it's a treat to go to the airport to watch the tow planes take the sail planes into the sky and let them go, to soar for miles before returning to touch down gently on the one runway.
 The viewing is up close and personal.
 The planes sit on the grass where visitors may peek inside, ask questions of the pilots and, perhaps, gather the courage to take a ride.

-We have made arrangements with Clearwater Sports to give you the opportunity to see the Mad River Valley from the water!
-They will provide all the equipment you need and full instructions.
+On a warm summer's day where better to be than on the water?
+We have made arrangements with local outfitter Clearwater Sports to give you the opportunity to see the Mad River Valley from the water with a Kayak Tour!
+They will provide all the equipment you need and full instructions for kayaking or tubing.
 Then they will be your guides as you explore the river, or get you set up to go off on your own.

-Built by the Green Mountain Club between 1910 and 1930, the Long Trailis the oldest long-distance trail in the United States.
+Built by the Green Mountain Club between 1910 and 1930, the Long Trail is the oldest long-distance trail in the United States.
 The Long Trail follows the main ridge of the Green Mountains from the Massachusetts-Vermont line to the Canadian border as it crosses Vermont's highest peaks.
 It was the inspiration for the Appalachian Trail, which coincides with it for one hundred miles in the southern third of the state.